pewresearch/prc-scripts/README.md

-# prc-scripts
+# PRC Scripts

-A collection of custom UI components, WordPress/Gutenberg components, custom React hooks, and 3rd party libraries like Visx and Enquire, exclusively built for use with the PRC Platform.
-Use these scripts to streamline development and ensure consistency across PRC projects.
+This plugin streamlines the management of a diverse collection of 3rd party and 1st party scripts, and offers a comprehensive set of hooks, functions, and components that can be used to enhance the functionality of modules in the PRC Platform.